judges119/readlater/README.md

 ## Security Considerations

 Anyone with sufficient privileges on your GitLab repository/instance may be able to view these variables, which does include a password so please be cautious.

+Also note anyone with sufficient privilege may be able to run pipelines, so lock that down too.